t-SNE Exaggerates Clusters, Provably: Misrepresentation of Cluster Salience

-yet $Y \in {\TSNE}_\rho(X)$ and $Y' \in {\TSNE}_\rho(X').$ \end{restatable} Thus even minor perturbations of the input dataset can develop into massive changes in the visualization.
+yet $Y \in {\TSNE}_\rho(X)$ and $Y' \in {\TSNE}_\rho(X').$ \end{restatable} Thus arbitrarily minor interpoint distance perturbations of the input dataset can develop into massive changes in the visualization.
 Figure \ref{fig:sameIn_diffOut} demonstrates this phenomenon quite clearly.
 We start with a dataset $X$ that is a regular unit simplex (all pairwise distances are unit length).
 By systematically perturbing the input $X$ ever so slightly ($\epsilon\leq 0.01$), t-SNE produces strikingly different outputs.

-The key observation behind our main Theorems \ref{thm:unclustHammer} and \ref{thm:perturbhammer} is the simple yet counter-intuitive fact\footnote{To the best of our knowledge, no theory or practical work on t-SNE has studied this observation formally.} that t-SNE is not only invariant under multiplicative scaling of the input squared distances, but also additive scaling of these distances.
-Specifically given a dataset $X=\{x_1,\ldots,x_n\}$, for any dataset $X'=\{x'_1,\ldots,x'_n\}$ and $C \in \R$ such that, $ \lVert x'_i-x_j' \rVert^2 = \lVert x_i-x_j \rVert^2+C \geq 0$ for $i \neq j$, we have $\TSNE_\rho(X) = \TSNE_\rho(X')$ (see Lemma \ref{lem:tSNE_additive_invariance} for a formal statement).
+The key observation behind our main Theorems \ref{thm:unclustHammer} and \ref{thm:perturbhammer} is the simple yet counter-intuitive fact that t-SNE is not only invariant under multiplicative scaling of the input distances, but also \emph{additive} shifts thereof – a property also investigated independently by \citet{lee2011, lee2014}.
+Specifically given a dataset $X=\{x_1,\ldots,x_n\}$, for any dataset $X'=\{x'_1,\ldots,x'_n\}$ and $C \in \R$ such that, $ \lVert x'_i-x_j' \rVert^2 = \lVert x_i-x_j \rVert^2+C \geq 0$ for $i \neq j$, we have $\TSNE_\rho(X) = \TSNE_\rho(X')$ (see Lemma \ref{lem:tSNE_additive_invariance} for a formal statement, and \citet{lee2011}, Section 4).
 As a consequence, for any input dataset, we can simply pump up the interpoint distances and construct an impostor dataset which has the same visualization profile but is arbitrarily close to a regular simplex (and hence is arbitrarily unclustered)\footnote{See Algorithm \ref{alg:impostor} for a formalization of this process.}.
 This observation also leads to the following seemingly bizarre fact.

-\begin{lemma} Fix any $n > 2$ and $\rho \in (1, n-1)$.
+\begin{lemma} Fix any $n \geq 2$ and $\rho \in [1, n-1]$.
 For any $\epsilon>0$, define the set of $\epsilon$-perturbations of a unit simplex as $\Delta_\epsilon := \{ X=\{x_1, \dots, x_n\} \subset \mathbb{R}^{n-1}: \forall i\neq j, \lVert x_i - x_j \rVert^2 \in [1-\epsilon, 1+\epsilon]\}$.
 Then, for all $\epsilon>0$

+\end{lemma} In other words there is a set of datasets \(\Delta_\epsilon\) arbitrarily close to a regular unit simplex that generates \textit{all} possible stationary t-SNE outputs!
+This result indicates that t-SNE outputs are highly unstable on near-simplex inputs (cf.\ Figure \ref{fig:sameIn_diffOut}), which has real-world consequences since many high-dimensional datasets fall into this regime \citep{conc_hd_dist_1, aggarwal2001surprising} due to the concentration of measure phenomenon \citep{ledoux2001concentration}.